background

 Since the effectiveness of a company’s customer acquisition strategies, the target customer profile and end market with whom the product resonates most, and the revenue opportunity in a market(s) are not yet known, the business model of an early-stage company must be geared toward continuous optimization, rather than a rigid structure.

-Once the SaaS company becomes more established and manages to acquire more customers, its strategies must pivot to cater to its existing customer base over the course of time.
+Once the SaaS company becomes more established and acquires more customers, its strategies must pivot to cater to its existing customer base over time.

-The number of potential customers in a market that can be acquired is limited by a constraint, but their needs are constantly expanding, creating monetization opportunities.
+The number of potential customers in a market that can be acquired is limited by a constraint, but their needs constantly expand, creating monetization opportunities.

 Hence, most late-stage SaaS companies derive a substantial percentage of their revenue from existing customers, which requires an in-depth understanding of the target end market, customer profile, and patterns in their spending behavior.

-If the recurring revenue of a SaaS or subscription-based company is reliant on acquiring new customers, even in the later stages of its lifecycle, that implies a high churn rate (i.e. attrition).
+If a SaaS or subscription-based company’s recurring revenue is reliant on acquiring new customers, even in the later stages of its lifecycle, that implies a high churn rate (i.e. attrition).

 Customer attrition is inevitable for all SaaS and subscription-based companies—especially earlier in the lifecycle—however, the churn rate must taper off over time.

-Otherwise, there are likely underlying issues not being addressed by management, such as a mismatch in the product capabilities and customer needs, causing the revenue model to be unsustainable in the long run.
+Otherwise, management is likely not addressing underlying issues, such as a mismatch between product capabilities and customer needs, which will make the revenue model unsustainable in the long run.

 What is the Expansion Revenue Strategy?